-During our first year of programming in Peru, our staff and students will be working with local actors and other stakeholders to identify a suite of conservation and development challenges in the region.
-Together we will define a list of priority issues that SFS can help to address through research, and this will comprise the new Center’s Five-Year Research Plan.
+During our first few years of programming in Peru, our staff and students will be working with local actors and other stakeholders to identify a suite of conservation and development challenges in the region.
+Together we will define a list of priority issues that SFS can help to address through research, and this will comprise the Center’s long-term strategic research plan.

 Peruvians are proud of their diverse cultures and have a very strong national identity.
 Appreciation of food, civility, and hard work feature strongly in the local ethics.
-Student engagement with the local residents is supported by studies of Spanish language and attention to understanding and observing the cultural norms and social mores in the region.
+Student engagement with the local residents is supported by studies of Spanish language and a focus on understanding and observing the cultural norms and social mores in the region.